protectwise/troika/packages/three-instanced-uniforms-mesh/README.md

 # InstancedUniformsMesh

 This package provides a `InstancedUniformsMesh` class which extends Three.js's [`InstancedMesh`](https://threejs.org/docs/#api/en/objects/InstancedMesh) to allow its material's shader uniforms to be set individually per instance.
-It behaves just like `InstancedMesh` but exposes one new method:
+It behaves just like `InstancedMesh` but exposes a new method:

 ```js
 mesh.setUniformAt(uniformName, instanceIndex, value)